 You must buy a car from a participating dealer

 Capital One Auto Finance loans can only be used to buy a vehicle from one of the company’s participating dealers, though there are thousands available.
-But if you have a particular dealership in mind that’s not on its list, or limited participating dealers in your area, a Capital One Auto Finance loan may not be the best option for you.
+But if you have a particular dealership in mind that’s not on its list, or there are limited participating dealers in your area, a Capital One Auto Finance loan may not be the best option for you.

 You can apply for prequalification and shop online for a car

-Capital One’s Auto Navigator is an online tool that makes it easy to apply for prequalification for a new or used auto loan and search for vehicles within your budget, all in one place.
+Capital One’s Auto Navigator is an online tool that makes it easy to apply for prequalification for a new or used auto loan and to search for vehicles within your budget, all in one place.

-Capital One Auto Finance completes a soft credit inquiry, then lets you know within minutes if you prequalify.
+Capital One Auto Finance completes a soft credit inquiry, and then lets you know within minutes if you prequalify.
 From there, you can use Auto Navigator to search for cars based on a number of factors, such as make, model, mileage and distance from you.
 In the results, you can see the estimated annual percentage rate, or APR, and payment terms you might get for each car.

 If you qualify, you can bring your prequalification offer to your chosen dealer within 30 days to begin the car-buying process.
-Keep in mind that this offer isn’t a loan approval, so the rate and terms could change.
+Keep in mind that this offer isn’t a loan approval, so the final rate and terms could change.

 For a refinance, you can submit a prequalification application online and can typically hear back within 24 hours.